Monday, November 11, 2024

 This year, Emma and Julian received trophies for playing in every tourney, scoring wins and maintaining good grades at school.

-Today, Emma plays on her high school golf team while eyeing the next tournament.
-Julian likes driving the ball and beating older kids at the game even more than school recess.
+This year, Julian likes driving the ball and beating older kids at the game even more than recess.
 Paula, head cheerleader, and Kevin walk each 18-hole course as the kids play in a monthly tournament.
 Kevin remains their winning coach.

 Julian